Admission to Pomona College

 - The candidate is admitted and is expected to enroll.

-The College welcomes cultural and linguistic diversity but has no English as a Second Language or other remedial programs for non-English-speaking foreign students.
-An International Applicant FAQ (Frequently Asked Questions) webpage is available in the admissions section of the Pomona College website.
-Additionally, a hard copy of our international student information sheet is available by request.
-The application deadlines are the same for students studying inside and outside the United States.
-Financial aid for foreign students is limited, although every admitted student applying for financial aid at the time they submit their application will receive 100 percent of their demonstrated need.
-International students who need financial aid may apply for transfer admission.
+The College welcomes cultural and linguistic diversity, but has no English as a Second Language or other remedial programs for non- English-speaking foreign students.
+A “Guide for International Students” is available on the Admissions section of the Pomona College Website at www.pomona.edu and is available in hard copy by request.
+The application deadline for students studying outside the United States is Jan.
+2 if submitted electronically; Dec.
+15 if sent via postal mail.
+Candidates who have not studied in a school where English is the medium of instruction must submit official results of the Test of English as a Foreign Language (TOEFL) directly from the Educational Testing Service or International English Language Testing System (IELTS).
+Financial aid for foreign students is limited, although every admitted student applying for financial aid at the time they submit their application will receive 100 percent of his or her demonstrated need.
+Foreign students who need financial aid may not apply for Early Decision or for transfer admission.

 The required credentials are: